 Your CCTV signage should be placed within the camera’s scope.
 For example, you should place a sign next to a CCTV camera or in a room where CCTV is in operation.
 It’s also important to consider places outside of your property where people may be recorded on your CCTV.
 In this circumstance, the people on camera should be able to see clear signage and be aware that they are being filmed.

 Should CCTV be professionally installed?

-It’s always best to have the professionals involved to not only ensure you’re covering the right areas, but to learn from those who are experienced in fitting security cameras who can share valuable insights.
-Having an intelligent security system in place that’s been installed professionally can also help to lower insurance premiums as insurance companies can rely on you placing them in optimum positions, and you can alleviate any concerns.
-Having them installed professionally will also save you time and frustration, and with systems connected to the internet and with ANPR, you’ll need experts to guarantee a productive set-up.
+It’s always best to have the professionals involved to ensure your CCTV cameras are appropriately and expertly positioned.
+Having an intelligent security system in place that’s been installed by professionals can also help to lower insurance premiums.
+Having your commercial CCTV cameras installed professionally will also save you time and frustration, and with systems connected to the internet and with ANPR, you’ll need experts to guarantee a productive setup.

 We’ve installed CCTV camera systems for a multitude of businesses, with years of experience under our belts.
 If you wish your business to have the optimal CCTV camera placement, why not get the experts on board?
 Contact us today to find out more.